Skip to content

 Tallying the scores in each of our 10 categories, we get a final result of:

-Let’s call it like it is: This really isn’t a fair fight.
-The R50 is a better golf launch monitor than the R10.
+Let’s call it like it is: This still isn’t a fair fight.
+The R50 is a better Garmin golf launch monitor than the R10.

-If you want the pioneering product that established the affordable and accurate golf launch monitor market, grab the Garmin Approach R10.
+If you want the pioneering product that established the affordable Garmin launch monitor category—and now offers a much improved simulator experience—grab the Garmin Approach R10.

-If you want the latest and greatest, first-of-its-kind, launch monitor and simulator rolled into one, there’s only one choice: The Garmin Approach R50.
+If you want the latest and greatest, first-of-its-kind, all-in-one Garmin R50 golf simulator, there’s still only one choice.

 About PlayBetter Golf Reviewer Marc Sheforgen